 History and Culture of ASL

-ASL has deep roots in French Sign Language (FSL).
+ASL has deep roots in French Sign Language (LSF).

 It was brought to the United States in the early 19th century by French educators like Laurent Clerc.

-ASL evolved through a combination of FSL and the existing sign systems of American Deaf communities.
+ASL evolved through a combination of LSF and the existing sign systems of American Deaf communities.

 Its development reflects the growth of Deaf culture in the US, which values visual communication and Deaf identity.